 This training event will be followed by the ‘European SMALP meeting 2020’.

-New developments in applications of SMALP are being made rapidly to make the study of membrane proteins more accessible and widespread.
+New applications of SMALPs are rapidly emerging making membrane protein study more accessible and widespread.
 This meeting will explore the latest developments within the field, including novel polymers, techniques and targets, bringing together a wide range of researchers to share their findings.

 03 May – 07 May